chue02/bsaFBresearch/README.md

 - [play_by_play](https://github.com/nflverse/nflverse-data/releases/tag/pbp)
 - [pbp_participation](https://github.com/nflverse/nflverse-data/releases/tag/pbp_participation)

 Any data acquired from the GitHub links will be in the `data/raw` folder (not present in repo due to large size) while anything we cleaned/modified will be in the `dataClean/` directory.
+The data in the folder `refined` consists of data that was modfiied *after* being cleaned.
+In other words, the steps used to data pre-process is `raw -> cleanData -> refineData`.

 ### Packages Used in Conda
 - pandas